 He took his camera from the studio out to the streets, although in the beginning still focusing more on architecture than on people.
 A couple of years later it was Henri Cartier-Bresson (1908-2004) who made an art out of taking candid images of human activity in urban environment.

 For a detailed trip through the history of street photography I highly recommend Joel Meyerowitz’s and Colin Westerbeck’s book “Bystander: A History of Street Photography”.
 It’s great reading for everyone interested to learn more about the nature of street photography.

-On “Top Photography Films” you find several inspiring features about contemporary street photographers.
+On “The Art of Creative Photography” you find several inspiring features about contemporary street photographers